ParcoursVis: Visualization of Electronic Health Record Sequences at Scale: Evaluation

-We provided ParcoursVis to referring doctors to explore the non-cancerous prostate adenoma dataset.
-We received positive feedback.
-One referring doctor reported that his wife thought he had a new video game because he was spending hours exploring the data interactively.
-They were excited to be able to explore such a large dataset to eventually find unexpected cases.
-One of the referring doctors has collected many insights and surprising findings that need inquiry now.
-For example, they thought that surgery would cure the patients when, in reality, many patients ($18\%$) need to resume treatment and sometimes undergo another surgery.
+\am{Experts were excited to be able to explore such large datasets to eventually find unexpected cases.
+We interviewed a referring doctor to explore the non-cancerous prostate adenoma dataset and received positive feedback.
+He reported that his wife thought he had a new video game because he was spending hours exploring the data interactively.
+He also collected many insights and surprising findings that need inquiry now.
+For example, he thought that surgery would cure the patients when, in reality, many patients ($18\%$) need to resume treatment and sometimes undergo another surgery.
+He also formulated hypotheses that require validation through further examination of patients' cases (\eg, long drug treatments on severe cases may weaken the urinary tract).}